Metrics Explorer

 Using Metrics Explorer

 On the Metrics Explorer page, click the metric name in the upper left corner.
-By default, Cycle time is displayed.
+By default,

 A modal will appear.

 A graph of the metric is displayed.
-By default the data uses a time range of the last 7 days, but you can select a different time range.
+By default the data uses a time range of the last 30 days, but you can select a different time range.

+Below the graph, see an overview of metrics that can be segmented by team, author, repository, entity, and more.
 Click into any of the metric points at the bottom of the page to drill in, seeing the data behind the metric.

-Segment the metrics
+Segment metrics

 Click the Group by dropdown below the graph to choose a different way to segment the metrics.